-232 3.3 Phylogenetic relations
+3.3.
+Phylogenetic relations

-Phylogenetic trees of rV5-like phages including bacteriophage C203 and P206 were constructed based with the VICTOR whole genome phylogenetic analysis It showed that throughout the rV-like phages which were included, whole genome sequences had a pairwise identity of at least 90%.
-The resulting tree suggests the slur12 and slur16 phages as closest relatives to the new phages (Figure 3.).
+Phylogenetic tree of rV5-like phages including bacteriophage C203 and P206 was constructed based with the VICTOR whole genome phylogenetic analysis It showed that throughout the rV-like phages which were included, whole genome sequences had a pairwise identity of at least 90%.
+The resulting tree suggests the slur12 and slur16 phages as closest relatives to the new phages (Fig. 3.).

-239 3.4 Host spectrum, efficiency of plating, burst size and stability

-240 Phages C203 and P206 propagated on a wide array of commensal and pathogenic E. 241 coli strains, most notably on the prototype strains of EHEC O157:H7 Sakai and EDL933.
-242 The lysis pattern of C203 and P206 was completely identical.
-Additionally to E. coli 243 strains, phages C203 and P206 also propagated on four out of six Shigella strains 244 representing three Shigella species, while at the same time none of six Salmonella strains 245 belonging to different serovars was lysed by these phages.
-The full host spectrum of phages 246 C203 and P206 together with categorized EOP values is listed in Table 1.
-In the one step 247 growth experiments the burst size proved to be around 1000 with a latent period of 248 approximately 60 minutes (Figure 4).
-The lysis pattern of C203/P206 on various O157:H7 249 strains paired with phage types is shown separately in Table 2.
-Note that the plaque 250 morphology of the phages was cloudy on the O157 strains, hence only an approximate 251 minimum EOP value is given, as only the endpoint could be determined without exactly 252 countable plaque numbers.
-Differences between the six CDSs identified as tail fibers 253 (Supplementary Tables 1 and 2) could account for the different lysis pattern between 254 C203/P206 and the O157 typing phages.
-All these CDSs had at least one amino acid switch 255 when compared to the corresponding CDSs of the typing phages, and in one case, ORF12/6 256 in C203/P206 shows only 78% identity to the corresponding CDS in typing phage 14 on the 257 amino acid level.
+3.4.
+Host spectrum, efficiency of plating, burst size and stability and pathogenic E. coli strains, most notably on the prototype strains of EHEC O157:H7 Sakai and EDL933.
+The lysis pattern of C203 and P206 was completely identical.
+Additionally to E. coli strains, phages C203 and P206 also propagated on four out of six Shigella strains representing three Shigella species, while at the same time none of six Salmonella strains belonging to different serovars was lysed by these phages.
+The full host spectrum of phages C203 and P206 together with EOP values is listed in Table 1.
+In the one step growth experiments the burst size proved to be around 1000 with a latent period of approximately 60 min (Fig. 4).
+The lysis pattern of C203/P206 on various O157:H7 strains paired with phage types is shown separately in Table 2.
+Note that the plaque morphology of the phages was cloudy on the O157 strains, hence only an approximate minimum EOP value is given, as only the endpoint could be determined without exactly countable plaque numbers.
+Differences between the six CDSs identified as tail fibers (Supplementary Tables 1 and 2) could account for the different lysis pattern between C203/P206 and the O157 typing phages.
+All these CDSs had at least one amino acid switch when compared to the corresponding CDSs of the typing phages, and in one case, ORF12/6 in C203/P206 shows